 Awesome!
 You can download the scrapSNAP for it here … for free!

 Anita Richards Designs | scrapSNAP | scrapSNAP 003

 Send download link to:

 Having said all that, this is but a brief explanation of what Digital Scrapbooking is and a lot of it comes directly from my personal experience.
-So if you are a seasoned Digiscrapper and would like to share your recollection of how you started, where you used to / currently hangout online, what stores and designers you used to and/or currently frequent, support and follow and anything else about digital scrapbooking that you’d like to share please leave a comment below or connect via the Contact page.
+So if you are new to digiscrapping and need more information … or even if you are a seasoned digiscrapper and would like to share your recollection of how you started, where you used to / currently hangout online, what stores and designers you used to and/or currently frequent, support and follow and anything else about digital scrapbooking that you’d like to share … please leave a comment below or connect via the Contact page.

 This post is part of our Digital Scrapbooking FAQ Series, the complete index for which can be found on the Start Here: Frequently Asked Questions page.